Choosing CNP: The Science Behind Human Growth

 It was a morning in 2007 when a group of researchers came to BioMarin to present their findings from a study on the interaction of fibroblast growth factor receptor (FGFR) and C-type natriuretic peptide (CNP) signaling in regulating growth in preclinical models.

-Since that pivotal day in 2007, Dan and BioMarin’s teams of researchers have led major scientific breakthroughs that have helped contribute to the scientific community’s understanding of growth-related conditions.
+Since that pivotal day in 2007, Dan and BioMarin’s teams of researchers have led major scientific breakthroughs that have helped contribute to the scientific community’s understanding of skeletal conditions.
 The company’s approach – using a CNP analog to tap into the natural processes that determine height – has been rigorously tested in more than 10 clinical trials and continues to be evaluated in real-world settings with more than 3,100 individuals receiving treatment to date.

-“At BioMarin, we’ve followed the science with CNP as the optimal target for our research into genetic growth conditions,” says Marcia Kayath, BioMarin’s Senior Vice President and Head of Global Medical Affairs, who began her career as a physician and endocrinologist.
+“At BioMarin, we’ve followed the science with CNP as the optimal target for our research into genetic skeletal conditions,” says Marcia Kayath, BioMarin’s Senior Vice President and Head of Global Medical Affairs, who began her career as a physician and endocrinologist.
 “We’ve rigorously validated this approach in clinical studies — resulting in approximately 4,500 patient-years of data in clinical trials and real-world usage, with peer-reviewed data featured in more than 50 publications and presentations — and we’re just getting started.”

 The Genetics of Human Height